 A: According to Benson, homeowners are frequently rejected for insurance because of poor maintenance.

 "The house has two refrigerators in the front yard, trees and moss on the roof, and hasn't had a paint job for years.
 Sometimes there's a situation where there's no foundation—the house is just on stilts with no concrete foundation," said Benson.
 "Someone hasn't spent money or time to make it look pretty and has let it deteriorate."

 There are other reasons why people are denied insurance.
 These include filling too many claims, or having bad credit.

 Then again, insurers sometimes deny people coverage through no fault of their own.
-For instance, a person with a well-maintained, new home may have trouble finding a policy because the it's in an area where wildfires are highly likely.
+Someone with a new home may have trouble finding a policy because the it's in an area prone to wildfire.

 A: Mortgage lenders always require a homeowners insurance policy.
 They want their investment to be protected.